kohki-shikata/jade-scss-gulp-template-2015/README.md

 1. Deploy to staging server with Git.
 1. Paths inside HTML files must be started from site_root, like "/common/js/jquery.js".

+## Preview

+1. Hit "gulp" at /dev/
+1. Go to brower and enter "localhost:7001"
+1. Preview will change when you save files under "/dev/jade/*" or "/dev/scss/*"

+### Doesn't

 ## Use bower

 1. cd dev